b-rodrigues/fput/manuscript/tidyverse.md

 ```

 I saved the data with these changes as they will become useful in the
 future.
-Let’s take a look at the data:
+Let's take a look at the data:

 ``` sourceCode r
 gasoline %>%